NFL combine analysis: Strength of tackle, receiver and running back classes could help Seahawks greatly

 Seattle currently has picks 27, 59 and 64 in the first two rounds and is likely to get awarded a third-round pick as compensation for losing Earl Thomas that would be right around 100 or so (comp picks have yet to be announced), a pick that will essentially replace the third-rounder it dealt to Houston as part of the Clowney deal.

-The Seahawks, of course, have a tendency to zig when everyone thinks they will zag, so maybe they’ll do the opposite of all of that.
+The Seahawks, of course, have a tendency to zig when everyone thinks they will zag, so maybe they’ll do the opposite of everything written above.

-But something of a template for Seattle’s offseason strategy may be coming into clearer focus as the combine unfolds.
+But something of a template for Seattle’s offseason strategy may be coming into clearer focus with the combine over.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.